How to Get Around Bangkok: BTS, MRT, Boats & Local Transport Explained

 Is BTS or MRT better for how to get around Bangkok?

-What is the easiest way to reach quieter neighborhoods away from the main road?
+What is the easiest way of how to get around Bangkok to reach quieter neighborhoods?

-Should I use tuk-tuks for off-the-beaten-path Bangkok?
+Should I use tuk-tuks for how to get around Bangkok?

 If you want to plan a calm, authentic Bangkok day built around local transport, start with our Bangkok hidden gems guide, then connect it with this transport approach to make the city feel effortless.